 DNA synthesis could also unlock new applications that don’t even exist yet.
 One of the most promising on the horizon consists of using DNA for data storage.

 “About one gram of DNA can store up to 15 petabytes of information.
-That’s a very small amount of DNA and a very large amount of information,” Freemont told me.
+That’s a very small amount of DNA and a very large amount of information,” Freemont added.

-Firms such as Microsoft have seen the potential of this application and are actively researching DNA data storage methods.
-Fast, accurate, and especially cheap DNA synthesis will be essential to scale DNA storage to the level where it can replace silicon microchips.
+An alliance of firms including Twist Bioscience, Illumina, Microsoft and Fujifilm has seen the potential of this application and is actively researching DNA data storage methods.
+Fast, accurate and especially cheap DNA synthesis will be essential to scale DNA storage to the level where it can replace silicon microchips.

 Ultimately, Freemont believes that DNA synthesis is one of the pieces that will enable the transition from an economy based on petrochemicals to one based on biology.
 “In the future, the manufacturing and production of almost everything will have to be done using biology,” Freemont explained.
 “There’s going to be a transition to a more circular economic model.
 Biotechnology will become much more pervasive and much more compelling because it is more in line with sustainable models of production.”